-3D technologies, in both the digital and physical environments, are playing a greater role in society than ever before.
-Software and equipment is opening up new possibilities in the augmented and virtual reality (VR/AR) space, from on-the-job training to trauma counselling.
+3D technologies, in both the digital and physical environments, are playing a more significant role in society than ever before.
+Advancements in software and equipment are opening up new possibilities in the augmented reality and virtual reality (AR/VR) space, from on-the-job training to trauma counseling.
 3D printers, devices that create 3D objects based on a digital file, are now so accessible that consumers can pick up a printer and start manufacturing small items at home.

 3D media works by giving the illusion of depth by presenting offset images separately to each eye.
 The human brain then combines these images to form a 3D image.
-Techniques for achieving this include glasses to combine two images, glasses which filter offset images from a single source, or to have the light source split so that each eye sees a different offset image.
+Techniques for achieving this include glasses to combine two images, glasses that filter offset images from a single source, or having the light source split so that each eye sees a different offset image.
 As an example, these techniques have been used in cinemas, with the technology evident in some form within the film industry since 1915.
-As of 2019, there were over 116 thousand digital 3D cinema screens worldwide.
+As of 2020, there were over 122 thousand digital 3D cinema screens worldwide.

-Another method of technology being used to recreate a visual appearance in 3D is by AR and VR devices.
-VR creates an artificial environment, whereas AR simply makes use of the existing environment by overlaying new information on top of it.
+Another technology being used to recreate a visual appearance in 3D is by AR and VR devices.
+VR creates an environment that is entirely artificial (virtual), whereas AR uses the existing environment as a base to overlay new information on top of it.
 In both AR and VR, the information or imagery is made available to the user using headsets.
-By 2023, it is anticipated that global XR headset shipments will reach over 68 million units, with major companies investing into extended reality (XR) technology, an emerging term for all immersive technologies including AR, VR, and mixed reality (MR).
+Major companies are investing in extended reality (XR) technology, an emerging term for all immersive technologies, including AR, VR, and mixed reality (MR).
 Furthermore, regarded as the next iteration of the internet, the metaverse is where the physical and digital worlds will come together using VR headsets, AR glasses, smartphone apps, or other devices.

 This text provides general information.
 Statista assumes no